RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 **Executing the IBM CICS Application**

 The IBM CICS application requires that you use a 3270 terminal emulator.
-This tutorial uses Rocket Host Access for the Cloud (HA Cloud), but you may adapt the tutorial to suit your terminal emulator of choice.
+This tutorial uses Rocket Host Access for the Cloud (HACloud), but you may adapt the tutorial to suit your terminal emulator of choice.
 <!-- Service name still isn't changed from Micro Focus-->

-**Start the HA Cloud Session Server**
+**Start the HACloud Session Server**

-You must start the HA Cloud session server before you can use the HA Cloud TN3270 emulator.
+You must start the HACloud session server before you can use the HACloud TN3270 emulator.
 To do this you must run `startsessionserver.sh` script as follows:

 <!--1.
 Ensure that the installed Java is added to the PATH environment variable.
 This step seems to be unnecessary.
 Also, when I performed it for the PL/I VS tutorial, the emulator wouldn't load at all